wrapi/genius/README.md

 ## Usage

-Create a client object to connect to Genius API [endpoints](https://docs.genius.com/#resources-h1).
+Create a client object with the access_token to connect to Genius API [endpoints](https://docs.genius.com/#resources-h1).

 ```JS
 var geniusWrapi = require('genius-wrapi');